Updated March 10, 2026 · By Jake Embers

 1. Prep the Brisket Point (30 minutes before cooking)

 Trim excess fat from your brisket point, leaving about 1/4 inch.
-I learned this the hard way after my first attempt where I left too much fat and ended up with greasy, soggy burnt ends.
-Mix all dry rub ingredients in a bowl.
-The smell of that paprika and brown sugar hitting the meat always gets me excited for what's coming.
+I learned this lesson the hard way on my Weber Kettle last summer when I left too much fat.
+Ended up with greasy, soggy mess instead of the crispy-edged perfection I was after.

 2. Fire Up the Smoker (20-30 minutes)